sjcahill/covid_testing/README.md

 ## About this Repository

-This repo contains the materials used for the APAM Senior Seminar Project by Andrew Meador and Sean Cahill.
+This repo contains the materials used for the an Applied Math Senior Seminar Project by Andrew Meador and Sean Cahill.

-It features a SEIR simulation that helps analyze the effects of mass public screening testing schemes on disease tranmission.
+It features a SEIR simulation that helps analyze the effects of mass public screening testing schemes on disease transmission.